piyushpathak03/Clustering-in-Machine-Learning/README.md

 3. Distribution models: These clustering models are based on the notion of how probable is it that all data points in the cluster belong to the same distribution (For example: Normal, Gaussian).
 These models often suffer from overfitting.
 A popular example of these models is Expectation-maximization algorithm which uses multivariate normal distributions.
 4. Density Models: These models search the data space for areas of varied density of data points in the data space.
 It isolates various different density regions and assign the data points within these regions in the same cluster.
 Popular examples of density models are DBSCAN and OPTICS.

+## Clustering Methods :

+1. Density-Based Methods : These methods consider the clusters as the dense region having some similarity and different from the lower dense region of the space.
+These methods have good accuracy and ability to merge two clusters.Example DBSCAN (Density-Based Spatial Clustering of Applications with Noise) , OPTICS (Ordering Points to Identify Clustering Structure) etc.

+2. Hierarchical Based Methods : The clusters formed in this method forms a tree-type structure based on the hierarchy.
+New clusters are formed using the previously formed one.
+It is divided into two category
+- Agglomerative (bottom up approach)
+- Divisive (top down approach) examples CURE (Clustering Using Representatives), BIRCH (Balanced Iterative Reducing Clustering and using Hierarchies) etc.

+3. Partitioning Methods : These methods partition the objects into k clusters and each partition forms one cluster.
+This method is used to optimize an objective criterion similarity function such as when the distance is a major parameter example K-means, CLARANS (Clustering Large Applications based upon Randomized Search) etc.

+4. Grid-based Methods : In this method the data space is formulated into a finite number of cells that form a grid-like structure.
+All the clustering operation done on these grids are fast and independent of the number of data objects example STING (Statistical Information Grid), wave cluster, CLIQUE (CLustering In Quest) etc.

 ### Applications of Clustering
 Clustering has a large no. of applications spread across various domains.
 Some of the most popular applications of clustering are: